andzno1/blagominer/README.md

 | `"Logging"."logAllGetMiningInfos"`  | Set it to `true` if you want to log every received mining information and all updates sent by the proxies, even if there is no new information.
 This increases the log file size quite fast.
 Set it to `false` otherwise. |
 | `"Logging"."EnableCsv"`  | Set it to `true` if you want to enable logging of mining statistics to csv files.
 Set it to `false` otherwise. |
 | `"LockWindowSize"`  | Set it to `false` if you want to be able to resize the miner window.
 Set it to `true` otherwise. |

+## Dependencies
+If you want to compile Blagominer yourself you have to install and include [PDCurses](https://pdcurses.org/).
+The simplest way to do so is to install [vcpkg](https://github.com/Microsoft/vcpkg) and hook up user-wide integration (`vcpkg integrate install`).

+Afterwards install PDCurses via this command:
+  PS> .\vcpkg install pdcurses:x64-windows

+For detailed information see the vcpkg [readme](https://github.com/Microsoft/vcpkg#vcpkg) and [FAQ](https://github.com/Microsoft/vcpkg/blob/master/docs/about/faq.md#frequently-asked-questions)